About UTeach

 Marie previously worked for the Engineer Your World program developed by UTeach Engineering, which provides high school engineering courses and professional development to educators nationwide.
 She led outreach efforts for the program, managed their social media platforms, and acted as the Salesforce Administrator for the team.

 Marie earned her B.A. in Political Science from the University of Notre Dame, while also minoring in Education, Schooling, and Society and participating in the Hesburgh Program in Public Service.
-In her spare time, Marie enjoys swing dancing, live music, and Notre Dame football.

-Jason Slabodsky, Teacher Support Specialist
+Lead Teacher Support Specialist

-Jason has 15 years of teaching experience, including 8 years with the New York City Department of Education.
+Jason has more than 15 years of teaching experience, including 8 years with the New York City Department of Education.
 In addition to teaching AP Computer Science Principles, he has taught integrated CS lessons for math classes and classes for students with special needs.
 Jason is an expert in student-centered pedagogies, including scaffolding and differentiating instruction.

 In 2016, Jason’s AP Computer Science Principles class designed an app to tackle issues of food waste and student hunger in their community.
 Their app, MOESY, allowed local restaurants in Brooklyn to repurpose leftover food into dinners for students.
 As a result, Jason’s students were named the Samsung Solve for Tomorrow National Champions, earning a grand prize of $150,000 in technology for their school.